mlrun/mlrun/automation/scripts/clean_pipelines/README.md

   - `YYYY-MM-DD`
   - `YYYY/MM/DD`
 - **start_date** (str, optional): If provided, only runs created on or after this date will be considered for deletion (default is empty, no filtering).
-- **target_path** (str, optional): The path where logs or output artifacts from the function run will be saved, storing details on deleted pipeline runs, making it easier to verify cleanup activity and maintain a record of deletions.
-  Defaults to the MLRun default artifact path.
 - **dry_run** (bool): If True, only log what would be deleted (default: False).